GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Challenges and Lessons Learned

 The FIDO2 CoA completed two cohorts, which included eight agencies that either piloted a solution or evolved a pilot to their entire production community.
-The pilots included a combination of platform authenticators and roaming authenticators like Yubico Yubikey and RSA DS-100.
+The pilots included a combination of platform authenticators like [Windows Hello for Business]({{site.baseurl}}/implement/whfb/){:rel="noopener noreferrer"}{:class="usa-link"} and roaming authenticators like Yubico Yubikey and RSA DS-100.

 ### Challenges